Net-proton number fluctuations in the presence of the QCD critical point: Conclusions

 \section{Conclusions}

-We have studied the influence of the QCD chiral critical point (CP) on the properties of the n-th order cumulants ($C_n$) of the net-proton number and their ratios.
+We have studied the influence of the QCD critical {end} point (CP) on the properties of the n-th order cumulants ($C_n$) of the net-proton number and their ratios.
 The results were addressed in the context of the recent data from the STAR Collaboration on the energy dependence of the net-proton number fluctuations in Au-Au collisions obtained wi\-thin the Beam Energy Scan program at the Relativistic Heavy Ion Collider (RHIC).

 To calculate the net-proton number cumulants we have proposed a phenomenological model where non-critical fluctuations are obtained from the hadron resonance gas (HRG) statistical operator, which is known to describe data on particle yields in heavy-ion collisions and the lowest-order fluctuation observables from lattice QCD.
 For simplicity, the baryonic sector of the HRG was approximated by contributions from primary protons and anti-protons.
-To quantify the role of the chiral criticality due to the CP, the phenomenological model was introduced to describe the non-analytic part of the statistical operator in which the fluctuations of the critical chiral mode $\sigma$ are coupled to the (anti-)protons.
+To quantify the role of the chiral criticality due to the CP, the phenomenological model was introduced to describe the non-analytic part of the statistical operator in which the fluctuations of the chiral critical mode $\sigma$ are coupled to the (anti-)protons.
 This was achieved by linking their masses to the $\sigma$ mode, as suggested by different chiral models.
 Consequently, the (anti-)proton mass and its momentum distribution function fluctuate on an event-by-event basis around its mean or equilibrium value, respectively.

 The critical mode fluctuations were determined by applying universality class arguments between QCD and the $3$-dimensional Ising spin model.
-We have extended the phenomenological model introduced in Ref.~\cite{Bluhm:2016byc} by accounting for the critical scaling behavior of the net-baryon variance $\chi_B$ suggested by effective chiral models.
-There $\chi_B$ is linked to the product of the chiral susceptibility and the chiral order parameter squared.
+We have extended the model introduced in Ref.~\cite{Bluhm:2016byc} by accounting for the critical scaling behavior of the net-baryon variance $\chi_B$ suggested by effective chiral models.
+There $\chi_B$ is linked to the product of the chiral susceptibility and the chiral order parameter squared. {In this way, we have phenomenologically embedded the overlap between a hidden O(4) and the Z(2) criticality, which is theoretically expected in the vicinity of CP up to a tiny region in $\mu_B$~\cite{Hatta:2002sj}, into the model.}